-Miley Cyrus And Liam Hemsworth Wedding Rumors Continue — Are Their Parents Now ‘In-Laws’?
+Miley Cyrus And Liam Hemsworth Wedding Rumors Continue: Are Their Parents Now ‘In-Laws’?

 A photo posted by Miley Cyrus (@mileycyrus) on

 While this post does little to either confirm or deny a rumored marriage between them, there is little doubt that Miley and Liam seem to be on that rapid path either way.
 If Miley Cyrus and Liam Hemsworth are not, in fact, legally married, they certainly seem as close as they ever have been.

 The history between them, of course, has been very well documented.
-The actress and singer have shared a multiple-year, on-again, off-again relationship dating back to when the two shared the screen for the 2009 film The Last Song.
+The actress and singer have shared a multiple-year, on-again, off-again relationship, dating back to when the two shared the screen for the 2009 film The Last Song.

-A Miley Cyrus and Liam Hemsworth wedding has long been rumored after the two announced their engagement in 2012 after three years of dating.
+A Miley Cyrus and Liam Hemsworth wedding has long been rumored after the two announced their engagement in 2012 following three years of dating.
 However, they broke up one year later.

-At the time, an anonymous source close to the Hunger Games star told the New York Post’s Page Six that Hemsworth often said that — regardless of what happens between them — that they would “always be best friends.”
+At the time, an anonymous source close to the Hunger Games star told the New York Post’s Page Six that Hemsworth often said that regardless of what happens between them, they would “always be best friends.”

 “Liam kept raving about how amazing she was,” claimed the Hemsworth’s confidante, while also noting that he had allowed Cyrus to keep furniture and many of their other shared possessions when their relationship ended. “[Hemsworth spoke of] how much they clicked and understood everything about each other.”

-Lending some credence to the speculation of a super-secret Miley – Liam wedding, TMZ broke news on Sunday that a recent Cyrus and Hemsworth Southern California rendezvous also served as the first official, public outing for the new, potentially combined family.
+Lending some credence to the speculation of a super-secret Miley-Liam wedding, TMZ broke the news on Sunday that a recent Cyrus and Hemsworth Southern California rendezvous also served as the first official, public outing for the new, potentially combined family.

-In fact, the couple offered further sign that this relationship seems to be progressing at a very rapid pace when they and their parents met for dinner at the Nobu seafood restaurant in Malibu.
+In fact, the couple offered another sign that this relationship seems to be progressing at a very rapid pace when they and their parents met for dinner at the Nobu seafood restaurant in Malibu.

 “Miley Cyrus and Liam Hemsworth are taking a major step in their impending marriage,” noted TMZ, “by introducing their in-laws over dinner.”

-It is believed that Miley and her mom Tish met Liam and his parents Leonie and Craig for dinner at Malibu’s Nobu seafood restaurant.
+It is believed that Miley and her mom, Tish, met Liam and his parents, Leonie and Craig, for dinner at Malibu’s Nobu seafood restaurant.
 There is, of course, no truth to the rumor that Billy Ray Cyrus — Miley’s father — had his achy, breaky heart broken by a non-invite.

-Regardless as to whether Miley Cyrus and Liam Hemsworth are now actually husband and wife — or are just on the express-ship toward that goal — one fact seems more true than any other: Cyrus and Hemsworth seem more destined to end up together in the end than ever before.
+Regardless as to whether Miley Cyrus and Liam Hemsworth are now actually husband and wife — or are just on the express-ship toward that goal — one fact seems truer than any other: Cyrus and Hemsworth seem more destined to end up together in the end than ever before.

 Do you think Miley Cyrus and Liam Hemsworth had a secret wedding?
 If not, do you think the two will get married this year?